ngiraud/posttype-management/readme.md

 $table->softDeletes();
 ```

-As you can see, the package uses softDeletes columns.
+The package uses softDeletes columns.

 The user_id column is automatically saved in the model boot event saving with the authenticated user id.